Fehl/VideoDL/README.md

 # VideoDL

 A simple full-stack web app that lets users download YouTube videos or audio (MP4/MP3) in the desired quality.
-Built with Next.js frontend, NodeJS and Express backend, and FFmpeg for stream processing.
+Built with Next.js and Express, and FFmpeg for stream processing.

 ---